A Toroidal Maxwell-Cremona-Delaunay Correspondence

 \subsection{Equilibrium Stresses and Spring Embeddings}

-A \EMPH{stress} in a geodesic torus graph $G$ is a real vector $\omega \in \R^E$ indexed by the edges of $G$.
-Unlike circulations, homology vectors, and displacement vectors, stresses can be viewed as \emph{symmetric} functions on the \emph{darts} of~$G$.
-An \EMPH{equilibrium stress} in $G$ is a stress $\omega$ that satisfies the following identity at every vertex $p$:
+A \EMPH{stress} in a geodesic torus drawing $\Gamma\colon G\to \Torus$ is a real vector $\omega \in \R^E$ indexed by the edges of $G$.
+Unlike homology vectors, circulations, and displacement vectors, stresses can be viewed as \emph{symmetric} functions on the darts of~$G$.
+An \EMPH{equilibrium stress} in $\Gamma$ is a stress $\omega$ that satisfies the following identity at every vertex $p$:

-Unlike Borcea and Streinu \cite{bs-lsppf-15,bs-mrpg-11,bs-pff-10}, we consider only \EMPH{positive} equilibrium stresses, where $\omega_e>0$ for every edge $e$.
+Unlike Borcea and Streinu \cite{bs-lsppf-15,bs-mrpg-11,bs-pff-10}, we primarily consider \EMPH{positive} equilibrium stresses, where~$\omega_e>0$ for every edge $e$.
 It may be helpful to imagine each stress coefficient $\omega_e$ as a linear spring constant; intuitively, each edge pulls its endpoints inward, with a force equal to the length of $e$ times the stress coefficient~$\omega_e$.